close

 Awards

-Highlights of the recognitions and appreciations received by GHAR for our services towards the elderly and orphaned children.
-These awards are a testimony to the organisation's dedication towards providing a nurturing and safe environment for its residents.
+Highlights of the recognitions and appreciations conferred on GHAR for our work for the benefit of humanity.
+These awards are a testimony to the organisation's dedication towards providing a nurturing, safe and aspirational environment for her residents.

-We are proud to announce that GHAR has been awarded "The Best NGO in Disabled & Elderly Support" at the GNE Awards 2021.
-This award is a testament to our commitment towards providing quality care and support to the elderly and individuals with disabilities.
+We are proud to announce that GHAR was awarded "The Best NGO in Disabled and Elderly Support" at the GNE Awards 2021.
+This award is a testament to our commitment towards providing quality care and support to the elderly and women with disabilities.
 We thank the organisers and the jury for recognising our efforts and will continue to strive towards creating a better future for our residents.

 Registrations